dreamfactorysoftware/.net-sdk/README.md

     await filesApi.CreateFileAsync(...);
 ```

-HTTP API supports pluggable serialization.
-SDK comes with `JsonContentSerializer` that is using Json.NET (Newtonsoft).
+The API supports pluggable serialization.
+This SDK comes with the default `JsonContentSerializer` which is using [Json.NET](http://www.newtonsoft.com/json).
-To use a custom serializer, use the other `RestContext` constructor accepting an `IContentSerializer` instance.
+To use your custom serializer, consider using the other `RestContext` constructor accepting a user-defined `IContentSerializer` instance.

 #### REST API versioning

 Supported API versions defined by `RestApiVersion` enumeration. `V1` is used by default.
-SDK uses the version for building the complete URL, e.g. /rest for V1 and /api/v2 for V2.
+The SDK uses version for building the complete URL, e.g. /rest for V1 and /api/v2 for V2.
-Building the URL is done transparently to the users.
+Note that building the URL is done transparently to the users.

 #### IRestContext interface

-Besides the `IRestContext.Factory` object, the interface offers services and resources discovery functions:
+Besides the `IRestContext.Factory` object which is designed to construct service instances, the interface offers few discovery functions:

 - `GetServicesAsync()`
 - `GetResourcesAsync()`